US STOCKS-Wall St edges down; healthcare sinks and Intel climbs

 The S&P 500 showed 24 new 52-week highs and six lows, while the Nasdaq recorded 66 new highs and 109 lows.

 About 6.5 billion shares changed hands on U.S. exchanges, below the 7.3 billion daily average for the past 20 trading days, according to Thomson Reuters data.
-(Additional reporting by Abhiram Nandakumar in Bengaluru; Editing by Nick Zieminski and Cynthia Osterman)
+(Additional reporting by Abhiram Nandakumar in Bengaluru; Editing by Nick Zieminski)

 * Dow -0.28 pct, S&P -0.10 pct, Nasdaq +0.02 pct (Updates to afternoon)